wezel/Virtual-Ray-Tracer/README.md

-# A Virtual Ray Tracer
+# Virtual Ray Tracer

-A Virtual Ray Tracer is a Unity application that visualizes ray tracing.
+Virtual Ray Tracer is a Unity application that visualizes ray tracing.
 The application shows a scene with a camera, lights and objects.
 Rays slowly shoot from the camera and interact with the lights and objects in the scene.
 Users can change the settings of the ray tracer and material properties of the objects and see how this affects the rays traced in real-time.
 The application comes with a number of scenes that walk the user through the settings and controls of the application as well as several ray tracing concepts.

 ## Building the Application